cemac-ccs/cesm2_arc4_rtd/docs/source/troubleshooting.rst

 Troubleshooting
 ===================================

 If a run fails, the first place to check is in your run submission outputs, run.*.o* and run.*.e*, within ``$HOME/cesm_prep/<case_name>``.
-In particular, the .e file (for error output) may give some indication and it might point you to the cesm log files in ``/nobackup/<username>/cesm_sims/case_name/run/`` for more information.
-Additionally, in the same directory there are log files for each of the coupled models where you can check for errors.
+In particular, the .e file (for error output) may give some indication and it might point you to the cesm log files in ``/nobackup/<username>/cesm_sims/<case_name>/run/`` for more information.
+Additionally, in the same directory there are log files for each of the coupled models (atm, lnd, etc) where you can check for errors.

 .. note::